videlais/Unofficial-Ink-Cookbook/_chapters/02-ink-and-the-inky-editor.md

       - [Restart a Story](#restart-a-story)
   - [Try It](#try-it)

-**Summary**: In this chapter, you will learn about Ink, where to find the Inky Editor, and generally how to install and use it through basics like opening, editing, and saving Ink file.
+**Summary**: In this chapter, you will learn about Ink, where to find the Inky Editor, and generally how to install and use it through basics like opening, editing, and saving an Ink file.

 ---